 Right?
 (No, left.)

-Grace Schweizer is a junior writer at The Penny Hoarder
+Grace Schweizer is the email content writer at The Penny Hoarder.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.